 4th November 2008

 Mabel was an extremely kind, unassuming and dignified lady.
 She spent most of her day visiting elderly/ sick people or feeding and arranging medical treatment for unwanted and abandoned animals.
 I hope that people in Mallorca will honour Mabel's memory by continuing with her altruistic work.
 Mabel you are missed in Mallorca much more than you could ever have imagined.
-Anthony, Sta Ponsa, Mallorca.

 Anthony Wood